apache/servicecomb-website/_pages/home.md

 <small><a href="https://github.com/ServiceComb/service-center/releases/tag/0.1.0-m1">Service Center v0.1.0-m1</a></small><br />'

 intro:
-  - excerpt: "In the recent LinuxCon Beijing 2017 conference, ServiceComb organized a [workshop](/slides/) and introduced priciples of microservice architecture, ServiceComb's past and present and [the way to build a cloud application using ServiceComb](/docs/linuxcon-workshop-demo/)."
+  - excerpt: "In the recent LinuxCon Beijing 2017 conference, ServiceComb organized a workshop to show [the way to build a cloud application using ServiceComb](/docs/linuxcon-workshop-demo/).<br /><br />

+  ServiceComb now supports to do [the distributed tracing with Zipkin](/docs/tracing-with-servicecomb/)."

 feature_row:
   - image_path: /assets/images/servicecomb-feature-openapi.png